11 De novo Genome Assembly

 Please see the relevant chapter section in Before you start before continuing with this chapter.

 How can we determine the sources of the DNA that we have in our metagenomic sample?
-There are three main options whose pros and cons are summarised in (Table 12.1).
+There are three main options whose pros and cons are summarised in Table 11.1.

 Until recently, the only option for ancient DNA samples was to take the short-read sequencing data and align them against some known reference genomes.
 However, this approach is heavily relying on whether all sources of our samples are represented in the available reference genomes.
-If a source is missing in the reference database - in our toy example, this is the case for the yellow source (Figure 12.1) -, then we won’t be able to detect it using this reference database.
+If a source is missing in the reference database - in our toy example, this is the case for the yellow source (Figure 11.1) -, then we will not be able to detect it using this reference database.

 While there is a potential workaround for modern metagenomic samples, single-genome assembly relies on being able to cultivate a microbial species to obtain an isolate.
 This is unfeasible for ancient metagenomic samples because there are no more viable microbial cells available that could be cultivated.